bathtub-01/noc-router/README.md

-This is an implementation of a on-chip network router.
+This is an implementation of an on-chip network router, which can be used to construct a 2-D mesh network.

 Some features of this design: